FarhanaMos/FarhanaMos/README.md

-# Welcome to Farhana GitHub Portfolio 👋
+# Hello World!
+Welcome to Farhana Portfolio 👋

 Hello!
 I am a recent graduate as a Data Scientist.
 I am passionate about exploring and learning new things in data science.
 This portfolio showcases some of the projects I've worked on and the skills I've developed.